Lake Agnes

 A pilgrimage through the history of Canadian mountaineering.
 Oldest tea house in Canada (1901).
 Steady grade; forested switchbacks to Mirror Lake, then 57 wooden steps past the waterfall to the tea house.
 Bear spray mandatory.
 Cash preferred; aim for 8:30 arrival to beat crowds.

 A pilgrimage through the history of Canadian mountaineering.
-This steady climb leads to a stunning tarn (alpine lake) tucked into a high cirque, complete with a historic teahouse and a waterfall.
+This steady climb leads to a wide tarn (alpine lake) tucked into a high cirque, complete with a historic teahouse and a waterfall.

 The trail is a wide, well-maintained bridle path that switchbacks through a thick forest.
 It is a consistent uphill grade but offers several resting spots with views.

-• Mirror Lake: A perfect halfway point.
+• Mirror Lake: A ideal halfway point.
 Look up to see the Big Beehive towering directly above the water.

 • The Waterfall: Just before reaching Lake Agnes, you'll pass a 15m waterfall cascading from the lake's outlet.